 In 1922 the Memorial Chapel was added at the north-eastern corner.
 This was donated by the Ritchie family to give thanks for the safe return of their three sons from action in the First World War.
 On the canopied reredos in this chapel is a coloured carving of the Upper Room in Emmaus.
 The Chapel was refurbished with new lighting, heating, seating, flooring and a glazed screen in 2012.

 It was the first church in England to be bombed during the Second World War, on the night of 28th and 29th of August 1940.
 The church was repaired, involving a new roof and wooden floor apart from the bomb splintered stones of the Chancel Arch which were replaced, untouched, as a memorial to the bombing.

 The church itself was was reconsecrated in 1952.
-The stained glass windows which had been shattered by the blast were replaced by clear glass and two stained glass windows, the work of Karl Edwards, were installed at the East and West ends, depicting the Apostles’ Creed and Paradise Lost.
+The stained glass windows which had been shattered by the blast were replaced by clear glass and two stained glass windows, the work of Carl Edwards, were installed at the East and West ends, depicting the Apostles’ Creed and Paradise Lost.

 The Garden of Rest on the south wall of the church was relocated and reconsecrated as a Memorial Garden for the Burial Of Ashes.

 In 2005 a new raised Dais was installed at the East end of the Nave just in front of the entrance to the Chancel.
 Since then screens, projection and cameras were placed to enhance services.
 During 2016, a kitchen, toilets, and a new technical studio were also installed at the back of church.
 The pews were replaced with upholstered chairs, and the floor sanded and re-sealed.
 New items of furniture including an eight foot high cross and several display tables have been made with the wood from the pews.